roannalim/dsa3101-2310-12-ocr/README.md

 ## Additional notes
 Login credentials:
 Access the web application using the provided credentials found in ```users.csv``` file.
 This file can be found in ```./backend/database``` directory.

+## Troubleshooting
+If you are denied access to your own localhost, click the following link: chrome://net-internals/#sockets and click on 'flush socket pools', and re-run your flask application.